-The Snapper Grouper AP met in April 2022 and provided the following comments.
-Golden tilefish is important for the market when SWG are closed; longline endorsement holders may benefit from a January 15 opening; social benefits to families at the start of the year; Extend fishing closer to Easter; Retain the January 1 start date for the HL sector to allow them a "head start" for the year before the LL sector begins fishing; and more participation in the HL fishery (also buoy gear in recent years) is rationale for consideration of a HL endorsement.
+The Snapper Grouper AP met in April 18-20, 2022, and provided the following comments:

+- Golden tilefish is important for the market when shallow water grouper are closed. - Longline endorsement holders may benefit from a January 15 opening. - Social benefits to fishermen's families at the start of the year (not having to gear up for fishing on January 1). - Economic benefit from extending fishing closer to Easter. - Retain the January 1 start date for the commercial hook and line component to allow them a "head start" for the year before the commercial longline component begins fishing. - More participation in the hook and line component (also buoy gear in recent years) is rationale for consideration of a